supremeimposter/My-Vault/GATE-LOG.md

 **February 17, 2024** I am really grateful for the free extension on the validity of the course in GO classes.

 **March 9, 2024** Stop compensating and start working for the sake of yourself.
 You cannot impress someone who wants you to be in a worst state forever.
 Take care of those things that are in your sphere of influence.

+**March 17, 2024** "Can you make a memory chip with 3 bits in a cell?
+Yes, maybe you are a psycho." --Deepak Poonia, COA-24.